ombulabs/blog/_posts/2020-10-10-the-importance-of-time-tracking.md

 ### Indirect
 - Time estimations for billable projects may turn unreliable and hourly rates can become affected as a result.

-- People tending to track less time than what they actually worked reflects directly in the company's efficiency, making it look higher than what it actually is.
+- People tending to track less time than what they actually worked reflects directly on the company's efficiency, making it look higher than what it actually is.

 - Internal processes, like calls, may be taking more time than necessary.
 Properly tracking the time spent on these calls is the best way of troubleshooting internal efficiency issues.